 8. Cartier and Redlich Co Silver Salt Cellars and Pepper Shakers

 Another rare Sterling Silver Shaker set!
-These Cartier and Redlich shakers look simple with their minimal design, but it is highly precious.
-You can identify this with its long tomb-like curved shape and its three curved feet.
+These Cartier and Redlich shakers look simple with their minimal design, but they are highly precious.
+You can identify this with its long, tomb-like curved shape and its three curved feet.

 Notable Precious Features:

-• Removable doomed tops with outlets in checkered pattern
+- Removable doomed tops with outlets in a checkered pattern

 9. Anthropomorphic Chipmunks Salt & Pepper Shaker

-The vintage anthropomorphic salt-pepper shakers are quite the attractors in the antique markets.
+Vintage anthropomorphic salt-pepper shakers are quite attractive in antique markets.
 The reason?
 Their hand-crafted realistic features!
 This ceramic Chipmunk-style salt and pepper shaker showcases refined hand-crafting in detailed eyes, mouth, and other features.

 Notable Features to Look For: